dimitri-nicolo/calico/docs/data-model.md

 For iptables compatibility, Calico will truncate the prefix to 27 characters and limit the character set.

+`ipfix`: if present, toggle IPFIX packet/flow statistics export for matched packets.
+Should be one of `on`, which enables IPFIX exporting, or `off`, which disables IPFIX exporting.
+If not present, `ipfix` defaults to `off`.

 `action`: what action to take when traffic matches this rule.
 One of `deny`, which drops the packet immediately, `allow`, which accepts the